As excited that I was

 writing about the upcoming Apple event on the 4th of October, as sad am I to hear the news, today, the 5th of October.

-Merill Lynch, BNP, Dexia (oh yes, they have some other news), but nada, nothing, no recoginition.
+checked Barclays, ING, Merill Lynch, BNP, Dexia (oh yes, they have some other news), but nada, nothing, no recognition.
 Contrast that with Google, presumed archrival number one and their way of paying respect, simple but powerful (see image).

 At his famous Stanford's commencement address speech in 2005 he said: "No one wants to die.
 Even people who want to go to heaven don't want to die to get there.
 And yet death is the destination we all share.
 No one has ever escaped it.
 And that is as it should